SertacEngin/my-personal-website/Terraform.md

 # My Personal Website - DevOps Enhanced with Terraform

 This repository hosts my personal website, a Node.js application deployed on a Hetzner server running Ubuntu.
-The project incorporates a robust DevOps setup, including CI/CD pipelines, Docker, Prometheus, Grafana, and now **Terraform** for Infrastructure as Code (IaC).
-This README details the steps taken to install Terraform, configure it to manage Hetzner infrastructure, and enhance the deployment with a firewall and load balancer, all integrated into the existing DevOps workflow.
+I use various DevOps tools including CI/CD pipelines, Docker, Prometheus, Grafana, and now **Terraform** for Infrastructure as Code (IaC).
+Terraform is an IAC tool, used primarily by DevOps teams to automate various infrastructure tasks.
+The provisioning of cloud resources, for instance, is one of the main use cases of Terraform.
+It's a cloud-agnostic, open-source provisioning tool written in the Go language and created by HashiCorp.
+Below I explain the steps taken to install Terraform, configure it to manage Hetzner infrastructure, and enhance the deployment with a firewall and load balancer, all integrated into the existing DevOps workflow.

 ## Project Overview